Andrés Palop

 Andrés Palop Cervera (/ca-valencia/; born 22 October 1973) is a Spanish former professional footballer who played as a goalkeeper.

 After having languished on the bench of hometown club Valencia for most of his stay, he became a premiere player with Sevilla well into his 30s, helping it consolidate in both the domestic and European fronts.
 Over 15 seasons, he appeared in 295 matches in La Liga, where he also represented Villarreal in 1998–99.

 Palop was selected by Spain for Euro 2008, but never earned an international cap.
 After retiring, he worked briefly as a manager.

 Club career

 Valencia

-Born in L'Alcúdia, Valencian Community, Palop was a youth product of local giants Valencia CF, and his first professional seasons were spent at neighbours Villarreal CF, in a two-year loan spell.
-He was the undisputed starter in both the side's La Liga promotion in 1998 – a first ever– and relegation the following season, being subsequently recalled by the Che.
+Born in L'Alcúdia, Valencian Community, Palop was a youth product of local giants Valencia CF, and his first professional seasons were spent at neighbours Villarreal CF in a two-year loan spell.
+He was the undisputed starter in both the side's La Liga promotion in 1998 – a first ever– and relegation the following season, being subsequently recalled.

-In his six-year stint with the main squad, however, Palop was mostly backup to veteran Santiago Cañizares, his most games consisting of 15 in his first year.
-As the club was crowned league champions in 2002 and 2004, he could only appear a total of seven times (all in the former campaign), and eventually grew unsettled; he was also part of the squad that won the 2003–04 UEFA Cup in Gothenburg.
+In his six-year stint, however, Palop was mostly backup to veteran Santiago Cañizares, his most games consisting of 15 in his first year.
+As the club was crowned league champion in 2002 and 2004, he could only make seven appearances (all in the former campaign), and eventually grew unsettled; he was also part of the squad that won the 2003–04 UEFA Cup in Gothenburg.